Frequently Asked Questions about Sports Doping and Supplements

 What certification programs does BSCG offer?

 The BSCG Certified Drug Free® program offers protection against drug contamination for athletes, consumers and animals with custom drug testing menus developed for each group.
 The BSCG Certified Quality™ program includes verification of nutritional markers according to label claims and contaminant testing, which covers heavy metals, pesticides, solvents, and microbiological agents.
-Our Certified GMP™ program provides on-site audits to verify compliance with 21 CFR Current Good Manufacturing Practices (GMP).
-BSCG Certified Hemp & Certified CBD are complete quality solutions for hemp and CBD brands that include THC daily dose limit for drug testing protection, THC and CBD content testing, WADA Prohibited Substance and synthetic cannabinoid screening, testing for heavy metals, pesticides, solvents, and microbiological agents, and a claims and GMP compliance assessment.
+Our Certified GMP™ program provides on-site audits to verify compliance with 21 CFR 111, 117 or other relevant Current Good Manufacturing Practices (GMP) guidelines.
+BSCG Certified CBD is a complete quality solution for hemp and CBD brands that includes THC daily dose limit for drug testing protection, THC and CBD content testing, WADA Prohibited Substance and synthetic cannabinoid screening, testing for heavy metals, pesticides, solvents, and microbiological agents, and a claims and GMP compliance assessment.
 BSCG certification programs can be applied to finished products, raw materials / ingredients, and manufacturing facilities.

 Who are the Catlins?